Theo W. Jandrell

-Theodore Walter Jandrell aka Theo W. Jandrell (19 August 1888 in Richmond, Cape Colony - 1968) was a South African teacher, principal of the Volksrust Primary School, educationist, inspector of schools, and prolific Afrikaans poet and folksong writer.
+Theodore Walter Jandrell (also known as Theo W. Jandrell) (19 August 1888 in Richmond Northern Cape – 1968) was a South African teacher, principal of the Volksrust Primary School, educationist, schools inspector, and prolific Afrikaans poet and folksong writer.

 Jandrell was a major contributor to the FAK Volksangbundel, a compendium of Afrikaans songs with music first published in 1937.
 His lyrics drew inspiration from songwriters such as Stephen Foster and traditional European and American melodies.
 His "Bolandse Nooi'ntjie" was based on Foster's "Beautiful Dreamer".